shelleywong/CSCI211-Course-Materials/Programs/program05.md

 >Note: Replace `<t01>` and `<t01.out>` with the appropriate file names based on the given arguments.

-> Note: It is necessary that you check for errors in this order, so that the correct error message is printed, and so the files can be handled properly by the grading script.
+> Note: It is necessary that you check for errors in this order (starting with the number of command line arguments, then the input file and output file, and lastly the number of checkers and checker break duration), so that the correct error message is printed, and so the files can be handled properly by the grading script.

 Time will be represented by a single integer starting at 1.
 In the loop below, the variable `clock` is used to store the current time.<br>